Lymphocytes are part of leukocytes, but they are different from each other as they both have different functions in our body.

 Leukocytes are cells that help the body fight infection and disease.
 They can be further categorized into two main groups: granulocytes and agranulocytes.
 Lymphocytes are produced in the bone marrow and can be found in the blood, lymph nodes, and lymphatic tissue.
 There are three main types of lymphocytes: B cells, T cells, and natural killer cells.

-A lymphocyte is a white blood cell made in bone and marrow and generally found in lymph tissue and blood.
+A lymphocyte is a white blood cell made in bone and marrow and found in lymph tissue and blood.

 It is part of an immune system with two main types B cells and T cells b cells can make antibodies that can attack viruses, bacteria, and toxins.
 T cells help to control the immune system and kill tumors.